sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 24-04-2018

+- https://github.com/scalaz/scalaz/issues/1526 Scalaz 8 Roadmap: implement more and more category theory structures

 # 23-04-2018

 - http://www.janvsmachine.net/2016/07/effective-typesafe-config.html How to deal properly with a (typesafe) config, naming, organization, units..